- About Us

 Our specialist engineers advise that when used in components that are exposed to water, Grade 316 Stainless Steel offers the longest life-cycle.
 Marine Grade Stainless Steel has a chromium-nickel steel composition with added molybdenum, which makes it so resilient to corrosion that it is widely accepted as the best metal to use in both marine and medical applications.

-Under development at Technifast is our new 316 /A4 marine grade stainless steel range of canopy fastening studs.
+We also manufcture 316 /A4 marine grade stainless steel canopy fastening studs.
 Technifast’s canopy fasteners differ from the generally available brass / nickel plated types where a stainless self-tapping screw is often attached to the brass stud.
 This is a single machined component which makes it stronger, aesthetically superior and it won’t leave stains on fibreglass as it corrodes like brass /nickel ones can.

 Due to the marine grade stainless steel material used, these fasteners will also be highly resistant to the unforgiving salt water environment - plus there will be no degradation of the nickel plating which leads to the sprung retainer becoming difficult to remove and ultimately can result in tears and leaks in canopies.
 The detail of the recess has also been redesigned to both hold the spring firmly yet make it easy to remove without using excessive force on the weak point (which is the canopy).